-ACCOUNTING 141 - Office Accounting I (3-3) Credit: 4.
+ACCOUNTING 141 - Office Accounting I

-Prerequisite: Business Mathematics 134, and Office Machines 131, or equivalent, or permission of instrctor.
-Formerly SACC 231, formerly SACC 243.
+Prerequisite: Business Mathematics 134, and Office Machines 131, or equivalent, or permission of the Departmental Chairperson.
 Lab Fee: \$5.00

 An introductory course to provide the clerical, mid-management, and secretarial student with a knowledge of bookkeeping procedures which may be encountered in the business world.
 A study is made of accounting for cash, personal service enterprises, merchandise, notes and interest, the accrual basis of accounting applied to a retail business, payroll accounting, periodic summaries, and adjusting and closing accounts at the end of accounting period.
 (5824)